vegaprotocol/documentation/docs/concepts/trading-on-vega/trading-modes.md

 A market will go into a protective auction if generating a trade would result in a price that is larger than the theoretical bounds implied by the risk model, and the market's price monitoring settings.
 The trade is not generated, the orders that instigated that trade remain on the order book, and the market goes into an auction.

 #### Exit from protective auction
 A protective auction's exit depends on how large the price move was, and relies on the market's risk model.
-For a relatively (contextually) small price move, it would be as long as <NetworkParameter frontMatter={frontMatter} param="market.auction.minimumDuration" hideName={true} />.
+For a relatively (contextually) small price move, it would be as long as the value of the nework parameter <NetworkParameter frontMatter={frontMatter} param="market.auction.minimumDuration" />.
 The market's risk model informs how many multiples of that time the auction would be extended by.

 If no one places orders in the protective auction, the auction is exited and the original order is executed.